childrenofhope/childrenofhope/about/teachers.md

   I grew up in a suburb of Pittsburgh, Pennsylvania and graduated from the University of Pittsburgh with a degree in Children’s Literature with a focus in Elementary Education.
 I continue to take courses in the field of Early Childhood Education and have completed the Aim 4 Excellence National Director’s Credential sponsored by Arizona’s First Things First initiative.
 I am looking into obtaining my Master’s Degree in Early Childhood Administration.
 I currently hold the Faith Representative seat on the First Things First East Maricopa Regional Council and am a member of the Evangelical Lutheran Education Association (ELEA), the Christian Directors of the East Valley, and the National Association for the Education of Young Children (NAEYC).
 </p>
 <p>
   My husband, Fritz, is a pilot with American Airlines and we are the proud parents of two adult children.
-Our daughter Laura graduated from The University of Arizona and The University of Charleston in West Virginia and is now a Physician Assistant at a local family practice.
-Our son Jake is studying to be a school counselor at The University of Arizona – Bear Down!
-He is employed by the Tucson Unified School District and volunteers at a Tucson Boys & Girls’ Club.
+Our daughter Laura graduated from The University of Arizona and The University of Charleston in West Virginia and is now a Physician Assistant at a local ENT practice.
+Our son Jake, also a graduate of The University of Arizona, is studying to be a teacher at Grand Canyon University while working as a teacher's aide at a Title 1 elementary school in Tucson.
 </p>
 <p>
   I am so proud to be a part of this wonderful preschool and to work with such a great staff.
 I so believe in this special ministry and am very thankful to have the opportunity to work with God’s precious children each day.